AREKAI

 Horn-sparring (one beat, full contact, padded horns)

-Rhythm combat to bardic drums
+Rhythm combat set to bardic drums

-Stillness meditation among koi ponds
+Stillness meditation beside koi ponds

-“You call it a fight—I call it family therapy.”
+“You call it a fight.
+I call it family therapy.”

 IV.
 The Koi Within